mre/endler.dev/content/2019/maybe-you-dont-need-kubernetes/index.md

 into any other system that manages services.
 It just runs as a plain old single binary on every machine in your cluster; that's it!

-## The Nomad ecosystem of loosely coupled components
+## The Nomad Ecosystem Of Loosely Coupled Components

 The real power of Nomad lies within its ecosystem.
 It integrates very well with other - completely optional - products like [Consul] (a key-value store) or